Argentine LLC (SRL) Incorporation and Work Permit in Argentina

 – Employment Terms: Define your expected working hours, salary, and employment benefits.

-With the proper documentation issued by the Argentine Entity and submitted before Migraciones, your Argentine company acts as the host entity to sponsor and request a migrant worker residency for yourself and for your family members.
+With the proper documentation issued by the Argentine entity and submitted before Migraciones, your Argentine company acts as the host entity to sponsor and request a migrant worker residency for yourself and for your family members.

 Entry Authorization (Permiso de Ingreso) for Argentine Work Residency